Mhoian/TestPlanDemo/README.md

-# Test Plan for Analytical Server "OHLC"
+# Test Plan for the Analytical Server "OHLC"